isaiahvictor12/433FinalProject/README.md

 - Sensor requires GPIO support.
 - Host machine must be running a MySQL instance. (`sudo apt-get install mysql-server`)
+    - (It is recommended you create a db_creator user)
 - Python Module requirements listed in [requirements.txt](requirements.txt)

 ## RUNNING